RedditRecs

 Reddit Icon

-btmalon • 29 days ago
+btmalon • about 2 months ago

 OXO stole the moccamaster design and engineered a cheaper version.
 I’ve had my 8 cup OXO 5 years and it is a huge improvement from my Mr. Coffee that lasted me through college and my poor years.